Updated September 12, 2023

 Overview Tips for The Students

-- The Content Explorer tool is situated in the Content panel under the Plug-ins Ribbon tab.
+- The Content Explorer tool is under the Plug-ins Ribbon tab in the Content panel.
 This search bar allows the user to look for all the examples of the search term.
-From Layers to text or anything that the user wants to search is displayed in the Content Explorer.
+The Content Explorer displays anything the user wants to search for, from layers to text.
 This search is not limited to the text that is inside the drawing.

-- The users can even create their own templates, buy pressing Ctrl+ Shift+ S. They can change the file type from DWG to DWT.
+- The users can even create their templates by pressing Ctrl+ Shift+ S. They can change the file type from DWG to DWT.

-AutoCAD is a real-time program that can reduce the problems that arise before it exists.
-It is not just a software but it is an industry and for most of the designers, engineers, and architects the one-stop solution to many of their problem is AutoCAD.
+AutoCAD is a real-time program that can reduce the problems that arose before it existed.
+It is not just software, but it is an industry, and for most designers, engineers, and architects, the one-stop solution to many of their problems is AutoCAD.

 Some of the most powerful functions are –

-- Easy edits are possible in AutoCAD with the usage of commands like copy, mirror, stretching, scale and many more.
-So, creating a drawing in AutoCAD is just easier and quicker than doing it manually.
+- Easy edits are possible in AutoCAD with commands like copy, mirror, stretching, scale, etc. So, creating a drawing in AutoCAD is easier and quicker than manually.

-- It even helps to model 3D objects with colors, materials applied to different surfaces making easier for the user to visualize the final product which is not achieved in manual 3D sketches.
+- It even helps to model 3D objects with colors; applying materials to different surfaces in AutoCAD makes it easier for users to visualize the final product, which cannot be achieved in manual 3D sketches.

-- It saves the time needed for revisions and modification.
-It has inbuilt tools that allow any number of modifications easily and quickly.
+- It saves the time needed for revisions and modifications.
+It has inbuilt tools that allow any number of changes easily and quickly.
 The user can even save the previous versions of the file.

-AutoCAD for Students is the most widely used computer-aided software for producing architectural drawings.
-Not only in computers but it is available as a mobile app which has a huge demand and attracts many students and beginners.
+Students use AutoCAD more widely than any other computer-aided software to produce architectural drawings.
+It is not only on computers but also as a mobile app with a vast demand, attracting many students and beginners.

 So, the opportunity to use a CAD application is a craft that can serve well in the future.
-With the advancement in the digital world and technology is growing every single day, learning CAD program will raise the portfolio and enhance the quality of work.
+With the advancement in the digital world and technology growing daily, learning CAD programs will raise the portfolio and enhance the quality of work.